nixworks/public/news/2015/02/4/README.md

 ##### Manhattan
 ### [A Manhattan federal court convicts Ross Ulbricht, aka "Dread Pirate Roberts", the owner of the Silk Road Deep Web illicit products website, on seven charges including trafficking and money laundering in the United States. ](/news/2015/02/4/a-manhattan-federal-court-convicts-ross-ulbricht-aka-dread-pirate-roberts-the-owner-of-the-silk-road-deep-web-illicit-products-website.md)
-_Context: money laundering, Deep Web, Manhattan, Silk Road, narcotics, United States_
+_Context: United States, money laundering, Deep Web, Silk Road, Manhattan, narcotics_

 ##### Catholic Bishops Conference of the Philippines
 ### [The Catholic Bishops Conference of the Philippines says that it will not join growing calls for the impeachment and resignation of Philippines President Benigno Aquino III following the January 25 botched police operation. ](/news/2015/02/4/the-catholic-bishops-conference-of-the-philippines-says-that-it-will-not-join-growing-calls-for-the-impeachment-and-resignation-of-philippin.md)